-Todini’s account describes the Metropolitan’s gilded instrument very accurately, with one important exception; the figure of Galatea on the right of the harpsichord is a freestanding statue of Galatea.
+Todini’s account describes the Metropolitan’s gilded instrument (89.4.2929) very accurately, with one important exception: to the right of the harpsichord is a freestanding statue of Galatea.
 The position of her arms may indicate that she once held a lutelike instrument, now missing.
-This figure of Galatea may not be original, as it does not jibe with either Todini’s above description or a similar description in a 1672 payment record to its carver Jacob Reiff.
+This figure of Galatea may not be original, as it does not jibe with either Todini’s account or a similar description in a 1672 payment record to its carver Jacob Reiff.
 Indeed, the original Galatea may have sat in the shell just to the right of the harpsichord, mirroring her image on the harpsichord’s frieze.
-A small clay model of the present array of harpsichord and statues, discovered in Rome in 1949 by Emmanuel Winternitz, was probably made between 1676 and 1825, during which period the new Galatea must have been installed.
+A small clay model of the present array of harpsichord and statues, discovered in Rome in 1949 by Emanuel Winternitz, was probably made between 1676 and 1825, during which period the new Galatea must have been installed.
 The other freestanding statue to the harpsichord’s left is Polyphemus, the man-eating Cyclops shepherd whose infatuation with the sea nymph Galatea is described in Book 13 of Ovid’s Metamorphoses, and would later be musically depicted in Handel’s 1719 masque Acis and Galatea (20.192.17).
-Polyphemus, whom Ovid has playing pan pipes in vain to woo Galatea, is here seated on a rock playing a sordellina, a seventeenth-century Italian keyed bagpipe with accordion-like bellows played by gentlemen amateur musicians.
-Todini’s sordellina is depicted with a fourth pipea contrabass dronea recent technical innovation that, in combination with its key system, gave the instrument many of the qualities of a small portable organ.
-To simulate the sounds of the sordellina Todini devised a mechanism, first conceived during the plague of 1656, to fit under the harpsichord’s keyboard.
-This device controlled pipes hidden in Polyphemus's rock.
-Unfortunately, neither the controlling mechanism nor the pipes have survived and it remains questionable whether pipes could squeeze within the small space provided by Polyphemus's rock (see Stewart Pollens, "Michele Todini's Golden Harpsichord," Metropolitan Museum Journal 25 ).
-However, recent research reveals that pipes may have been concealed behind three lost seascapes which hung behind the instrument and were painted by the distinguished landscapist Gaspard Dughet (see Patrizio Barbieri, "Michele Todini's Galleria Armonica," Early Music 30 [November 2002], pp. 56582).
+Polyphemus, whom Ovid has playing panpipes in vain to woo Galatea, is here seated on a rock playing a sordellina, a seventeenth-century Italian keyed bagpipe with accordion-like bellows played by gentlemen amateur musicians.
+Todini’s sordellina is depicted with a fourth pipe—a contrabass drone—a recent technical innovation that, in combination with its key system, gave the instrument many of the qualities of a small portable organ.
+To simulate the sounds of the sordellina, Todini devised a mechanism, first conceived during the plague of 1656, to fit under the harpsichord’s keyboard.
+This device controlled pipes hidden in Polyphemus’ rock.
+Unfortunately, neither the controlling mechanism nor the pipes have survived, and it remains questionable whether pipes could squeeze within the small space provided by Polyphemus’ rock (see Pollens 1990).
+However, recent research reveals that pipes may have been concealed behind three lost seascapes which hung behind the instrument and were painted by the distinguished landscapist Gaspard Dughet (see Barbieri 2002).

-The extravagent Galleria Armonica, which Todini had hoped would be a source of significant income, led him instead into financial disaster, but nevertheless it was a popular stop for visitors to Rome.
-The Galleria was part of the Grand Tour and many eighteenth-century travel accounts describe it.
-Perhaps the most famous is Charles Burney’s visit cited in The Present State of Music in France and Italy (London, 1773, pp. 39293).
+The extravagent Galleria Armonica, which Todini had hoped would be a source of significant income, led him instead into financial disaster.
+Nevertheless it was a popular stop for visitors to Rome.
+The Galleria was part of the Grand Tour, and many eighteenth-century travel accounts describe it.
+Perhaps the most famous is Charles Burney’s visit cited in The Present State of Music in France and Italy (London, 1773, pp. 392–93).
 After Todini’s death, the Galleria was owned for the next 106 years by the Verospi family of Rome, who ran the exhibits quite profitably.